-In a PPM Radio Market Report/eBook, we report estimates for any eligible station, stream, or combo that has a Cume Rating of 0.495 or greater in the Metro among Persons 6+ during the Monday-Sunday 6AM-Midnight daypart during the report period.
+In a PPM Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service, we report estimates for any eligible station, stream, or combo that has a Cume Rating of 0.495 or greater in the Metro among Persons 6+ during the Monday-Sunday 6AM-Midnight daypart during the report period.

-In a Diary Radio Market Report/eBook, we report audience estimates for any eligible station, stream, or combo that received credit in a minimum of 10 In-Tab Metro diaries, that has a Cume Rating of 0.495, and that has an AQH rating of 0.05 or greater in the Metro among Persons 12+ during the Monday-Sunday 6AM-Midnight daypart during the survey.
+In a Diary Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service, we report audience estimates for any eligible station, stream, or combo that received credit in a minimum of 10 In-Tab Metro diaries, that has a Cume Rating of 0.495, and that has an AQH rating of 0.05 or greater in the Metro among Persons 12+ during the Monday-Sunday 6AM-Midnight daypart during the survey.